Sterophonick/HeartLib/README.md

  - Functions for ALL the GBA BIOS calls

- - Real Time Clock stuff.
+ - Real Time Clock functions.

  - Random Number Generator